 Applications on a client machine issue ODBC, JDBC or OCI calls.
 These calls access a local ODBC client driver that communicates with a server child process on the TimesTen server machine.
 The server child process, in turn, issues native ODBC requests to the ODBC direct driver to access the TimesTen Cache or TimesTen database.

 If the client and server reside on separate hosts in a network, they communicate by using sockets and TCP/IP.
 If both the client and server reside on the same machine, they can communicate more efficiently by using a shared memory segment as IPC.

 Traditional database systems are typically structured in this client/server model, even when the application and the database are on the same system.
 Client/server communication adds extra cost to all database operations.

-On Microsoft Windows systems, applications can connect to the MS ODBC driver manager to use an IMDB Cache or TimesTen database along with data sources from other vendors.
+On Microsoft Windows systems, applications can connect to the MS ODBC driver manager to use a TimesTen Cache or TimesTen database along with data sources from other vendors.
 Driver managers for UNIX systems are available as open-source software as well as from third-party vendors.